})();

 Should I leave my vehicle to seek help during a blizzard?

-Stay with your vehicle unless you can see help within 100 yards.
+Stay with your vehicle unless help is immediately visible and safely reachable without losing sight of your car.
 Your car provides shelter and makes you easier for rescuers to find—80% of winter storm deaths occur when people leave their vehicles.
+In blizzard conditions, even short distances can become disorienting and deadly.

 What's the best way to call for help when stranded in snow?